RavanH/xml-sitemaps-manager/readme.txt

 **Improvements**

 Reduces the number of database queries for:
-- post type sitemap by 4;
+- the post type sitemap by 4;
 - the sitemap index by 5;
-- taxonomy sitemap by the number of terms in that taxonomy;
+- the taxonomy sitemap by the number of terms in that taxonomy;
-- user sitemap requests by the number of users.
+- the user sitemap requests by the number of users.

 = Privacy / GDPR =